 The Placepot is a very popular bet, providing an inexpensive interest throughout the afternoon (or, at least, until one of your selections is unplaced).
 You will be amazed at how many times 5 of your 6 selections are placed.
 It’s almost a rule.

-As with all of these bets, you can have multiple combinations of selections, increasing your chances of winning but also increasing the cost, which can be pretty much as small or as large as you choose.
+Furthermore, you can have multiple combinations of selections, increasing your chances of winning but also increasing the cost, which can be as small or as large as you choose.

 Copyright reserved to Bluffer’s Media.